-- the most quoted definition of sustainable development is that by Brundland Commission Report (Ref 5) which defines sustainable development as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs." - Sustainable development is traditionally viewed from three perspectives of environmental, economic and socio-political sustainability.
-However, some school of thought view it from the perspectives of economic, ecological, political, and cultural sustainability
+- the most quoted definition of sustainable development is that by Brundland Commission Report which defines sustainable development as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs." - Sustainable development is traditionally viewed as the interface between environmental, economic and socio-political development.